driversline/nixos/example/README.md

      -O https://raw.githubusercontent.com/driversline/bspwm/main/dotfiles/bspwmrc
 ```
 ## Description
-This configuration is intended for use with NVIDIA graphics (without Intel graphics).
+This configuration is intended for use with NVIDIA graphics (without integrated Intel graphics).
 Systemd-boot logs are completely hidden.
 Available locales are Russian/English.
 Swap is disabled.
 It uses the Zen kernel without auditing.
 The default user is set to "user".